Account Info

 Two years after the GME event: If the next party came, what would you do?

-Two years have passed since the GME incident, let's see what happened in these two years
+It's been two years since the GME incident, let's see what happened in those two years

 Timeline: